 Start with a couple days backpacking in the most spectacular mountain country in arctic Alaska.
 Then paddle your own pack raft to the Arctic Coast and stand on the sea ice!
-Join us this summer solstice for this unique Mountains-to-the-Sea packrafting adventure.
+Join us this summer for this unique Mountains-to-the-Sea packrafting adventure.

 At this latitude the sun never sets in June.
 The vastness of the landscape and unending daylight create a euphoric sense of possibility.